Learning Partial Equivariances from Data: Partial Group Equivariant Networks

-From the first to the second equality, we use the change of variables $\Bar{v} {\coloneqq} w^{-1}v$.
-We can do this because the group convolution is a map from the group to itself, and thus if $w, v \in \gG$, so does $w^{-1}v$.
-Since the Haar measure is an invariant measure on the group, we have that $\mu_{\gG}(v) {=} \mu_{\gG}(\Bar{v})$, for all $v, \Bar{v} \in \gG$. \end{proof} \textbf{Going from the group $\gG$ to a subset $\gS$.} Crucial to the proof of Proposition~\ref{prop:equivariance} is the fact the group convolution is an operation from the group to itself.
-That is, $w^{-1} u$ is a member of the output space for any $w \in \gG$ applied to the input space.
-Consequently, a group transformation applied on the input space can be exactly reflected by an equivalent transformation on the output space.
+In the first line, the change of variables $\Bar{v} {\coloneqq} w^{-1}v$ is used.
+This is possible because the group convolution is a map from the group to itself, and thus if $w, v \in \gG$, so does $w^{-1}v$.
+Moreover, as the Haar measure is an invariant measure on the group, we have that $\mu_{\gG}(v) {=} \mu_{\gG}(\Bar{v})$, for all $v, \Bar{v} \in \gG$. \end{proof} \textbf{Going from the group $\gG$ to a subset $\gS$.} Crucial to the proof of Proposition~\ref{prop:equivariance} is the fact the group convolution is an operation from functions on the group to functions on the group.
+As a result, $w^{-1} u$ is a member of the output domain for any $w \in \gG$ applied to the input domain.
+Consequently, a group transformation applied to the input can be reflected by an equivalent transformation on the output.

-Now, consider the case in which the output space is not the group $\gG$, but instead an arbitrary subset $\gS \subset \gG$, e.g., rotations in $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
+Now, consider the case in which the output domain is not the group $\gG$, but instead an arbitrary subset $\gS \subset \gG$, e.g., rotations in $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
 Following the proof of Proposition~\ref{prop:equivariance} with $u \in \gS$, and $v \in \gG$, we observe that the operation is equivariant to transformations $w \in \gG$ as long as $w^{-1} u$ is a member of $\gS$.
-However, if $w^{-1} u$ does not belong to the output space $\gS$, the output of the operation cannot reflect an equivalent transformation to that of the input, and thus equivariance is not guaranteed.
+However, if $w^{-1} u$ does not belong to the output domain $\gS$, the output of the operation cannot reflect an equivalent transformation to that of the input, and thus equivariance is not guaranteed (Fig.~\ref{fig:illustrated_partialequiv}).
+By tuning the size of $\gS$, partial group convolutions can adjust their level of equivariance.

-Note, however, that equivariance is \textit{only} obtained if Eq.~\ref{eq:g_equiv} holds for \textit{all} elements in the output space.
+Note that equivariance is \textit{only} obtained if Eq.~\ref{eq:g_equiv} holds for \textit{all} elements in the output domain.
 That is, if $w^{-1} u$ is a member of $\gS$, for all elements $u \in \gS$.
-Unfortunately, this is not the case in general, as the output space is not necessarily closed.
-We emphasize, however, that this difference in responses is what allows the network to disrupt equivariance whenever necessary (Fig.~\ref{fig:illustrated_partialequiv}).
+For partial group convolutions, this is, in general, not the case as the output domain $\gS$ is not necessarily closed under group transformations.
+Nevertheless, we can precisely quantify how much the output response will change for any input transformation given an output domain $\gS$.
+Intuitively, this difference is given by the difference in the parts of the output feature representation that go in and out of $\gS$ by the action of input group transformations.
+The stronger the transformation and the smaller the size of $\gS$, the larger the equivariance difference in the output is (Fig.~\ref{fig:illustrated_partialequiv}).
+The formal treatment and derivation are provided in Appx.~\ref{appx:from_g_to_s}.